Justice-Through-Code/spring_2022/projects/wow/wow.md

     -   **Update** - The app must allow a user to update items in the database, E.g. when a user edits a todo item in the todo app and saves it, the todo item is updated in the database.
     -   **Delete** - The app must allow a user to delete items in the database.
 E.g. when a user removes a todo item in the todo app, the todo item is deleted from the database.

-Clearly state which functionalities in your app would employ these operations. **Missing one or more of these operations will hinder your ability to move forward in the proposal process.**
+Clearly state which functionalities in your app would employ these operations. **All four CRUD operations are required to move forward with the proposal process.**

--   **Paragraph 3:** A description of the pages (routes) you're proposing in the wireframe, and how they link together.
+-   **Paragraph 3:** A description of the pages (routes/urls) you're proposing in the wireframe, and how they link together.

 ### Example wireframe for Youtube